UrQuan1/scummvm/README.md

 the game's settings dialog, or via ScummVM's audio options.
 Note that only videos have subtitles in this game.

-**Space Quest 4 CD:** Speech and text can be toggled via the "Display Mode" button in the options dialog, or via ScummVM's audio options.
+**Space Quest IV CD:** Speech and text can be toggled via the "Display Mode" button in the options dialog, or via ScummVM's audio options.

 **Space Quest 6 CD:** Speech and text can be toggled via the "Speech"